Home Compare AIZ vs WRB

 Assurant vs W. R. Berkley: Which Stock Looks Stronger in 2026?

-W. R. Berkley holds the cleaner structural position, with the lead spread across stability and growth.
+W. R. Berkley holds the cleaner structural position, with the lead spread across growth and profitability.
 Assurant still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Assurant, which does not confirm the structural lead.
+In the market, Assurant carries the stronger setup — intact trend against W. R. Berkley's broken trend.
 That leaves a split case: the structural lead stays with W. R. Berkley, but the market is not currently confirming it.

 INDUSTRY COMPARISON